matej-pavla/FlicGap/README.md

 How to use the plugin in your Cordova project
 =======================
 1. Clone the repository to your local machine
- - (1.5) to obtain the newest copy of the Flic Android Library, clone https://github.com/50ButtonsEach/fliclib-android .
-Open the fliclib folder in Android studio and generate aar file (Gradle -> Tasks -> Build -> assembleRelease)
+ - (1.1 Optional) to obtain the newest copy of the Flic Android Library, clone https://github.com/50ButtonsEach/fliclib-android .
+Open the fliclib folder in Android studio and generate aar file (Gradle -> Tasks -> Build -> assembleRelease).
+Then replace the ```libs/fliclib-release.aar``` file. <br />
 2. Open the file src/android/FlicGap.java in your editor and input your Flic credentials.
-Namely constants:
+Namely, change following constants:
 ```
 FLIC_APP_ID
 FLIC_APP_SECRET
 FLIC_APP_NAME
 ```
 For more information about the credentials and how to generate them, please visit: https://flic.io/partners/developers/credentials
 3. ```cd``` to your cordova application directory
 4. run ```cordova plugin add [PATH TO THE FLICGAP PLUGIN FOLDER]```
 5. In your javascript application:
 ```
    var flic = new FlicGap(); //FlicGap init